getk2/k2-iaki/README.md

 ### DEMO & SHOWCASE
 This plugin has been extensively used in many Joomla sites where the content was moved from the default Joomla article system into K2.
 Such an example is: http://www.cinemad.gr

-If you browse to any category (e.g. http://www.cinemad.gr/news) and navigate (using the pagination links) to some of the oldest articles, you see that any embedded images are now K2 images for both K2 listing and item pages.
+If you browse to any category (e.g. http://www.cinemad.gr/news) and navigate (using the pagination links) to the oldest articles, you will notice that any embedded images are now K2 images for both K2 listing and item pages.

 ### REQUIREMENTS